seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 HORTENSIO as a musician; and TRANIO, with BIONDELLO bearing a lute and books*

 **GREMIO**
-Good morrow, neighbour Baptista.
+Good morrow, neighbor Baptista.

 **BAPTISTA**
-Good morrow, neighbour Gremio.
+Good morrow, neighbor Gremio.
 God save you, gentlemen!

 **PETRUCHIO**